|To-go||Sit and Savor|

 Do keep in mind that there are spoilers.
 She announces them before she gives them, but it may be best to get caught up on the show before watching.

-Also, the audiobook was delightful, but I borrowed it from a library app, and didn’t have access to a bunch of pictures that she was referencing.
-Consider borrowing the book, or buying the audio so you have access to these pictures.
+Also, the audiobook was delightful, but I borrowed it from a library app and didn’t have access to a bunch of pictures that she was referencing throughout the book.
+Consider borrowing the book so you have access to these pictures.